suroline/suroline.github.io/README.md

 Place posting what i am interested in and what i've done these days :)

 May 2018 : learn HTML3 sementic markup and CSS5
-- sample website design renewal : you can check this at renewal folder
+- sample website design renewal (files at renewal folder)
 - Start to plan for new movie website prototype.
   - planning to use Alexa skills.

 Jun 2018 : learn JavaScript ES5 & ES6
 - new movie website
+  - concept & user persona
   - user scenario
   - IA
   - UI/UX